NathanWS360/Analysis-of-WHO-Alcohol-Consumption-Data/README.md

 This is a work-in-progress project in which we perform exploratory data analysis using the WHO's dataset recording alcohol consumption during the years 2010-2019.

+alcohol_data.xlsx is an Excel spreadsheet containing the complete dataset provided by the World Health Organization.

 ### Data Source

 The dataset for this project was provided by the World Health Organization: